Shingles (Herpes Zoster)

 Person with Shingles

 Almost one third of Canadians will develop shingles in their lifetime.
-The occurrence and severity of shingles and its complications increase with age.
-Shingles occur most frequently in older adults and in those with a weakened immune system.
-The incidence and severity of both herpes zoster (HZ) and Postherpetic neuralgia (persistent nerve pain) (PHN) increases significantly after age 50.
+The occurrence and severity of shingles and its complications, such as postherpetic neuralgia (persistent nerve pain) (PHN), increase with age and underlying conditions.
 Some people experience pain around the rash site for a month or more–pain that is severe enough to interfere with daily activities.
 Scratching the rash can also cause a secondary infection if harmful bacteria get into the sores.
-Shingles on the face can involve the eyes, which is serious because it can cause scarring and blindness.
-The occurrence and severity of shingles and its complications increase with age.
-It occurs most frequently among older adults and immunocompromised persons.
+Shingles on the face can involve the eyes, which it can cause scarring and blindness.

 How does Shingles affect asthma?